-We don’t have a huge amount of wall space yet enough that it took more time than we thought to add this task.
-We’re glad we did paint the walls though as we’re not to Phase 2 of kitchen makeover yet which is installing the breadboard around the island.
-So, the update of paint work great in the meantime.
+We don’t have a huge amount of wall space, yet enough that it took more time than we thought to add this task.
+We’re glad we did paint the walls though as we’re not to Phase 2 of kitchen makeover (installing the breadboard around the island).
+So, the update of paint works great in the meantime.

 We painted the walls the same color as the exterior of the house (Smoked Salmon).
-There is a kitchen window over the sink that looks out over the pool deck area.
-When one walks into the kitchen the eye takes you right out into the pool deck through the window since the colors are the same indoor and out.
+There is a kitchen window above the sink which looks over the pool deck area.
+When one walks into the kitchen the eye takes you right out into the pool deck through the window.
 Opens up the view very nicely.

 Okay, back to the painting the kitchen cabinets.